 It’s an arbitrary, made-up symbol.

 It has been since caveman times.
-It started as seashells, animal pelts, and trinkets.
+Money began as seashells, animal pelts, and trinkets.
 Then it became livestock.
 Then it became gold.
 Then promissory notes.
 Then bills.
 Next, perhaps cryptocurrency.
 And so on.

 Back in Neanderthal times, if you found a seashell on the ground, would you call it evil?
 No. Or if you found gold, silver, or copper on the ground.
 Would you call it ‘evil’ or ‘bad?’
 No. Same goes if you found a stray ox or sheep.
 You’d know they were all just a natural part of the earth.
-Well, the same goes for paper money, because those root symbols are how all money got its start.
+Well, the same goes for paper money, because those things aren’t evil, they’re just symbols of value, how all money got its start.

 It’s all just atoms and electrons, created by the universe, god, source, the infinite, mother nature, or whatever you happen to believe in.